 Bridge Funding Grant Program in the Biomedical/Health Sciences Guidelines

 Bridge Funding Grants seek to enhance the likelihood of renewed external support for projects that were unsuccessful in recent efforts to maintain funding.
-These are the guidelines for the 2020-2021 academic year.
+These are the guidelines for this intramural grant competition.

-- Only full-time faculty at Touro College, Touro University California, Touro University Nevada, and at New York Medical College are eligible for funding through this program.
+- Only full-time faculty at Touro University, Touro University California, Touro University Nevada, and at New York Medical College are eligible for funding through this program.

 - Applicants must have submitted a competitive, continuation / renewal grant application and received a critique that forecasts a reasonable expectation of future funding.
 In the case of funding sources that do not provide critiques, equivalent documentation from the sponsor should be provided.

 - The Principal Investigator (PI) must have an active research program with demonstrable evidence of recent productivity (e.g., extramural support and publications within the past two years).

 - PI must have exhausted all other forms of internal (e.g., start-up) or external funds available for support of the specific project or must demonstrate that such funds will be exhausted prior to the start date of a Bridge Funding grant.
 Ideally, 90-95% of direct funding should have been expended during the period of the full period of prior funding.

 - Applications for the fall competition are due on November 21, 2022; applications for the winter competition are due on TBD.